Office of the Senior Practitioner

 While the initial focus of the ACT Office of the Senior Practitioner will be on services provided to people with a disability, it is envisaged the Senior Practitioner will monitor, authorise and/or disallow the use of restrictive practices in a range of settings.
 The legislation will likely have a broad scope to capture all people who are vulnerable and potentially subject to restrictive practices in disability services, schools and other education settings, out-of-home care, community mental health, and non-Commonwealth funded community aged care.

 The powers of the ACT Office of the Senior Practitioner will not extend to clinical mental health and detention (including the Bimberi Youth Justice Centre), which have other specific oversight arrangements already in place.

 Opportunities to be involved

-As the ACT Office of the Senior Practitioner will have strong links to the community, the Community Services Directorate will be continuing to engage with stakeholders over coming months, in the lead up to the Bill being introduced to the ACT Legislative Assembly, and as the ACT Office of the Senior Practitioner is rolled out.
+The formal consultation period closed on 7 March 2018.
+However, as the ACT Office of the Senior Practitioner will have strong links to the community, the Community Services Directorate will be continuing to engage with key stakeholders over coming months, in the lead up to the Bill being introduced to the ACT Legislative Assembly, and as the ACT Office of the Senior Practitioner is rolled out.

 In the meantime, all enquiries and feedback about the ACT Office of the Senior Practitioner can be emailed to email@example.com